leapbtw/uxplay-windows/README.md

 [UxPlay](https://github.com/FDH2/UxPlay/) allows you to screen share from your Apple devices to non-Apple ones using AirPlay.

-**uxplay-windows** (this project) provides binaries of UxPlay for Windows 10/11 users, making it easier for those who may find compiling UxPlay challenging.
+`uxplay-windows` (this project) provides binaries of UxPlay for Windows 10/11 users, making it easier for those who may find compiling UxPlay challenging.
-Most other software achieving the same functionality as UxPlay is usually paid and non-free.
+Most other software achieving the same functionality as `uxplay-windows` is usually paid and non-free.

 > UxPlay was updated, why isn't uxplay-windows?